LINWEN607/congregate/runbooks/setting-up-airgap-migrations.md

 - Start up the docker-compose file
 - In `$CONGREGATE_DATA`, edit or create the `congregate.conf` file to match the configurations below.
 Update any paths or URLs accordingly
 - In `$CONGREGATE_DATA`, create a directory called `logs`
-- Run the following commands in the container
+- Run the following commands in the `congregate` container

 ```bash
 congregate init